Category: The Creed .

 Benefits from the Hadith

-1. It shows the Prophet’s good manners and how he used to sit with his Companions, not in a secluded area seeing himself high above them.
+1. The Hadīth shows the Prophet’s good manners and that he would sit with his Companions, and they would attend to him.

-5. A teacher should be shown politeness.
-Jibrīl (peace be upon him) sat down before the Prophet (may Allah’s peace and blessings be upon him) in a polite way to learn from him.
+3. A teacher should be treated in a polite manner, as Jibrīl (peace be upon him) sat down before the Prophet (may Allah’s peace and blessings be upon him) in a polite way to learn from him.

-14. A scholar may be asked about something the questioner already knows so that the attendees can learn it.
+9. A scholar may be asked about something the questioner already knows so that others can learn it.

-16. Knowledge about the Hour is part of the knowledge Allah keeps to Himself alone.
+10. Knowledge about the Hour is part of the knowledge Allah kept to Himself alone.

 Categories